Global Convergence of Policy Gradient for Entropy Regularized Linear-Quadratic Control with Multiplicative Noise: Introduction

-\paragraph{Organization} For the sake of brevity, only the proofs of the main theorems are presented in the main text, while all detailed proofs of the lemmas are relegated to the Appendix.
 The rest of sections are organized as follows.
 In section \ref{section: formulation} we formulate the optimal control problem and transform it into a optimization problem.
 It is natural to consider first order method to cope with optimization problem so we give the explicit form of gradient with respect to optimization variables.
-In section \ref{section: model based}, we consider Regularized Policy Gradient method proposed in \cite{Guo2023fast} and provide the guarantee of global convergence.
-In section \ref{section: model free}, we consider the case where all the parameters are unknown, we proposed Sample Based Regularized Policy gradient (SB-RPG) to cope with this situation.
+In section \ref{section: model based}, we consider regularized policy gradient method proposed in \cite{Guo2023fast} and provide the guarantee of global convergence.
+In section \ref{section: model free}, we consider the case where all the parameters are unknown, we proposed sample based regularized policy gradient (SB-RPG) to cope with this situation.
 In section \ref{section: numerical}, we provide numerical experiments showing the effectiveness of our algorithm.
+For the sake of brevity, only the proofs of the main theorems are presented in the main text, while all detailed proofs of the lemmas are relegated to the Appendix.